datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 Confidence intervals are ranges of values that contain the true parameter a certain percentage of the time.
 When calculating CIs, we specify how much certainty we expect to have.
 For example, if we collect data 100 different times, a 95% confidence interval will contain the true value 95 of those times.

+CIs vary based on three factors: 1) the alpha, or confidence level; 2) the variance of the data, as measured by its standard deviation; and 3) the number of observations the data set contains.

+The higher the confidence level, the larger the interval.
+This should make intuitive sense.
+A larger range (or interval), gives us more confidence that a given value will fall within it.
+A typical alpha level is 0.05 for 95% confidence.

+The variation also impacts the size of the confidence interval.
+Data with more variation requires a larger confidence interval, as we grow less certain that our sample represents all the variation in the true data.

+Finally, a higher number of observations decreases the size of the confidence interval because more data points give us greater predictive power and confidence.

 ---
 ## Know Your Bounds